talkable/talkable-docs/README.md

 You should not deploy it manually!

-The deployment is handled by Jenkins jobs.
+The deployment is handled by [Jenkins job](http://jenkins.production/view/Talkable-docs/).

 All you need to do is commit your changes to the corresponding branch to deploy them to the appropriate server:
 - Commit to the [staging](https://github.com/talkable/talkable-docs/tree/staging) branch => [docs.bastion.talkable.com](https://docs.bastion.talkable.com/).